Lower Mississippi Alluvial Valley Restoration Fund 2022 Request for Proposals

 Priority will be given to projects that effectively implement one or more of the following strategies:

-- Bottomland Hardwood Forest Enhancement and Maintenance: Promote and implement the management and enhancement of existing bottomland hardwood forests to improve forest habitat structure and understory condition, and wildlife habitat1 and water quality.
+- Bottomland Hardwood Forest Enhancement and Maintenance: Promote and implement the management and enhancement of existing bottomland hardwood forests to improve wildlife habitat1 and water quality.
 Projects that address bottomland hardwood enhancement and management on private lands are encouraged to include lands enrolled in the NRCS Wetland Reserve Program (WRP) or Agricultural Conservation Easement Program – Wetland Reserve Easements (WRE), which for the purposes of this RFP will be referred to as WRP/WRE.
 Strategies may include:

-- Mechanical/Herbicide/Thinning: Thinning, pre-commerical thinning, invasive species control, crop tree release and residual stocking to improve forest stand structure, and tree and understory species composition to benefit wildlife.
+- Mechanical/Herbicide/Thinning: Thinning, pre-commerical thinning, invasive species control, crop tree release and residual stocking to improve forest stand structure, and tree and understory species composition (desired forest conditions) to benefit wildlife.
 Projects that include treatments on properties enrolled in WRP/WRE should coordinate with the appropriate NRCS state office to ensure compatibility and reference the Tool for Assessment and Treatment of Reforested Bottomland Hardwood Stands on Wetland Reserve Easements.
+A webmap of existing WRP/WRE easements and estimated year of reforestation can be found here.

-- WRP/WRE Forest Inventory, Assessment, and Management Plan Development: Assist landowners with inventorying and assessing forest stands and developing forest management plans on properties enrolled in WRP/WRE.
-Plans should be developed in consultation with the appropriate NRCS state office to ensure compatibility and should address management recommendations that improve forest health and wildlife habitat quality.
+- WRP/WRE Forest Inventory, Assessment, and Management Plan Development: Assist landowners with inventorying and assessing forest stands and developing forest management plans, including, but not limited to, properties enrolled in WRP/WRE.
+Plans on lands enrolled in WRP/WRE should be developed in consultation with the appropriate NRCS state office to ensure compatibility and all plans should address management recommendations that improve forest health and wildlife habitat quality.
+Preference is for projects that will assist individual landowners advance on-the-ground implementation versus large-scale remote sensing or GIS mapping exercises.

-- Implementation Barriers: Identify and address specific barriers to bottomland hardwood management and habitat enhancement in a specific geography (i.e., lack of markets, community issues, etc.).
-Innovative strategies implemented as pilot projects, with the potential of being scaled up and transferred across the landscape, are encouraged.
+- Implementation Barriers / Innovations: Identify and address specific barriers to bottomland hardwood management and habitat enhancement in a specific geography (i.e., lack of markets, community issues, etc.).
+Demonstration sites, as well as innovative strategies implemented as pilot projects, with the potential of being scaled up and transferred across the landscape, are encouraged.

 - Bottomland Hardwood Forest Restoration (Planting): Restore bottomland hardwood forests in targeted areas that expand existing bottomland hardwood forests and create corridors between existing blocks of bottomland hardwood forest to promote wildlife dispersal and expansion.
 For the purposes of the Fund, “restoration” refers to the establishment of new bottomland hardwood forests, including reforestation of harvested sites and afforestation of cropland.
 Specific strategies may include: